AlgebraicGeometricModeling/Axl.jl/doc/mrkd/index.md

 Pkg.clone("https://gitlab.inria.fr/AlgebraicGeometricModeling/Axl.jl.git")
 Pkg.build("Axl")
 ```
 This installation checks that `axl` is installed.
-If not, it installs it using the Package `Conda`.
+If not, a warning message with instructions to install it is printed.
 See [here](http://axl.inria.fr/installation.html) more details on how to install `axl`.

 ## Using `Axl.jl`